TEC10101/CodeChallenge_BinApi/README.md

 - .NET 7
 - ASP.NET
 - MSTestV2
+- GitHub Actions for continuous integration build and test on PR or Merge against master

 ## Code challenge scenario:
 - The premise is we're building a simple inventory management system.
 Your team is tasked